L'Internaute: Audience

 Per the survey institute Médiamétrie / NetRatings, in January 2017, Linternaute.com is the third news site in France with ten million unique visitors each month.
 According to the book Search Engine Optimization All-in-One For Dummies, linternaute.com is one of "the most visited sites within France."
+In 2025, Linternaute.com gathered an average of 14 million monthly visitors, ranking it 13th among media brands in France on the web.